Government of San Diego County, California: Other governments

 The San Diego Association of Governments (SANDAG) is an association of local San Diego County governments.

-The San Diego Local Agency Formstion Commission (LAFCO) is subdivision of the State and regulates and plans local agency boundaries and service areas.
+The San Diego Local Agency Formation Commission (LAFCO) is subdivision of the State and regulates and plans local agency boundaries and service areas.
 LAFCO comprises 13 appointed elected officials including three members of the Board of Supervisors.

 California

 In the State Assembly, the 76th, 77th, 78th, 79th, and 80th districts are entirely within the county and parts of the 71st and 75th districts are within the county.
 In the State Senate, all of the 39th district and parts of the 36th, 38th and 40th districts are within the county.

 San Diego County is represented by the Third District in the State Board of Equalization.

 The San Diego Superior Court, which covers the entire county, is not a County department but a division of the State's trial court system.
 Historically, the courthouses were county-owned buildings that were maintained at county expense, which created significant friction since the trial court judges, as officials of the state government, had to lobby the county Board of Supervisors for facility renovations and upgrades.
 In turn, the state judiciary successfully persuaded the state Legislature to authorize the transfer of all courthouses to the state government in 2008 and 2009 (so that judges would have direct control over their own courthouses).
 Courthouse security is still provided by the county government under a contract with the state.

-The Richard J. Donovan Correctional Facility of the California Department of Corrections and Rehabilitation is in an unincorporated area in the county.
+Richard J. Donovan Correctional Facility is a California state prison of the California Department of Corrections and Rehabilitation within an unincorporated area in the county.